Jigyan00/Jigyan00/README.md

 - 🎓 Final year student at NIT Rourkela
 - 🤖 Interested in AI + Product Design
-- 🛠 Working on HCI Drone System for Crop Monitoring
-- 🦐 Built a Prawn Singulation Mechanism
 - 🌱 Learning Machine Learning and Data Analytics

 ---